skyline

 Since 1975, we’ve been offering presentations, free and open to the public, on various topics pertaining to computer technology, from mundane to technical, from old to new.

-As part of our celebration, we’re planning on having a hybrid meeting in June (where you can attend in-person, or access the meeting online via Zoom).
+As part of our celebration, we’re offering this hybrid meeting (where you can attend in-person, or access the meeting online via Zoom).

 at 7PM

-This meeting will be conducted online via Zoom
+This meeting will also be accessible online via Zoom

 Presented by